valtimo-platform/valtimo-documentation/using-valtimo/form-flow/create-custom-compotent.md

 Any Angular component can be used as a step in a form flow.
 Handling the form needs to be done in the component as well.
 To submit the data for the step, and go to the next step a `POST` call needs to be done to the `/api/v1/form-flow/{formFlowId}/step/{stepInstanceId}` endpoint.
-By providing a json body for this request, submission data can be stored for use in form flow.
+By providing a JSON body for this request, submission data can be stored for use in form flow.

 ## Registering a custom component